SMA6 and Embedded 3D Printing for Multi-Material Ceramics

 Can this process work with other alumina grades besides SMA6?

-Yes—in principle for other ultra-fine grades—but each system needs its own rheology optimization.
-The key is a stable, high-solid gel with matched viscoelastic properties.
-Our team can help identify the optimal Baikowski grade for your application.
+In principle, similar outcomes may be achievable with other ultra-fine alumina grades, but each system requires its own rheology optimization.
+The key is a stable, high-solids gel with matched viscoelastic properties between matrix and inks.
+Our team can help evaluate the most suitable Baikowski grade for a given process window.

 Why is particle size so critical for this application?